 But Samson had a few weaknesses.
 One of them was beautiful women and sex.
 Samson was married once but that did not quite work out.
 He met Delilah after the tragic end of his marriage.
 Samson didn’t marry her but they carried on a sexual relationship.

 When the Philistine princes learned about Samson’s relationship with Delilah, they offered her a handsome amount of money to find out why he was so strong.
-Using her feminine charm and good old nagging, she finally uncovered the truth from him after 3 failed attempts.
+After 3 failed attempts Delilah finally uncovered the truth from him using her feminine charm and good old nagging.

 Samson told her that his strength had something to do with his very long hair which had never been cut all his life.
 She lulled Samson to sleep and called in someone to cut his hair.